Version effective from January 1st, 2019,

 98 points on a scale of 100 are necessary to obtain a CAGCE or a CAGPE.

 Double signatures are authorized if they are issued by judges taking part in judgments in the shows where the certificates have been obtained and if they are qualified to judge the cat that is presented.
-The judge can only double sign after having seen the cat at the end of the judgments.
+The judge can only double sign after having seen the cat at the end of the judgments and must write his/her name in full.

 A cat may only compete in a judgment class if one can provide a Title Certificate of the preceding category or justify of the number and quality of Aptitude Certificates allowing to get the preceding title.